gvwilson/thirdbit/unused/voyage/index.md

 those they killed.

 But where were they from?
 And why had they come to Ruuda?
-Dozens of theories have proposed, some more fantastic than others.
+Dozens of theories have been proposed, some more fantastic than others.
 The most credible is that the Pale Remainder were a leftover from the era of the Uncertain Angels.
 Several sources from the Age of Heroes refer to "bandits" living in the caverns of southern Praczedt after the fall of the Uncertain Angels.
-The most complete, the Szestetelmeny Chronicle, describes them as "…feasting upon the unwary or unwise as might a great cat upon an ox."
+The most complete, the [Szestetelmeny Chronicle](#chronicle), describes them as "…feasting upon the unwary or unwise as might a great cat upon an ox."
 Like so many others afterward, the chronicle's anonymous authors may have mistaken the Pale's use of others' bodies to renew their own for cannibalism.

 If this hypothesis is correct, then it is believable that the eruptions of Mount Narjemczy in YS 461 and 474 could have triggered a series of catastrophic